Flynn's taxonomy: Array processor

-Nvidia commonly uses the term in its marketing materials and technical documents, where it argues for the novelty of Nvidia architecture.
-SOLOMON predates NVidia by more than 60 years.
+Nvidia commonly uses the term in its marketing materials and technical documents, where it argues for the novelty of its architecture.
+SOLOMON predates Nvidia by more than 60 years.

-The Aspex Microelectronics Associative String Processor (ASP) categorised itself in its marketing material as "massive wide SIMD" but had bit-level ALUs and bit-level predication (Flynn's taxonomy: associative processing), and each of the 4096 processors had their own registers and memory (Flynn's taxonomy: array processing).
-The Linedancer, released in 2010, contained 4096 2-bit predicated SIMD ALUs, each with its own content-addressable memory, and was capable of 800 billion instructions per second.
-Aspex's ASP associative array SIMT processor predates NVIDIA by 20 years.

 Pipelined processor

+Flynn's 1972 paper calls Pipelined processors a form of "time-multiplexed" Array processing, where elements are read sequentially from memory, processed in (pipelined) stages, and written out, again sequentially to memory, from the last stage.
+From this description (page 954) it is likely that Flynn was referring to vector chaining, and to memory-to-memory Vector processors such as the TI ASC designed manufactured and sold between 1966 and 1973, and the CDC STAR-100 which had just been announced at the time of writing of Flynn's paper.

 At the time that Flynn wrote his 1972 paper many systems were using main memory as the resource from which pipelines were reading and writing.
-When the resource that all "pipelines" read and write from is the register file rather than main memory, modern variants of SIMD result.
+When the resource that all "pipelines" read and write from is the scalar register file rather than main memory, modern variants of SIMD result.
 Examples include Altivec, NEON, and AVX.